oracle-livelabs/apex/workflows/5-add-activities-connections.md

 10. Save The workflow model by clicking the **Save** button.

-In this lab, The next step in the business logic is to check if this is a followup visit for the patient.
-If this is patient returning in less than a  week, the visit is considered to be a followup and is free of charge, otherwise a charge of 500 is levied.

 ## Task 13: Add the Switch Activity for followup-check

 In this Task, The next step in the business logic is to check if this is a followup visit for the patient.
 If this is patient returning in less than a  week, the visit is considered to be a followup and is free of charge, otherwise a charge of 500 is levied.